Lock Your Bicycle with a U-Lock and a Chain/Leash

 In order for the lock to be cut you must:

 - Show us a photo ID

-- If you do not have a valid license, we can renew or register the bicycle anew when we cut the lock.
+- If you do not have a valid registration, we can register the bicycle anew when we cut the lock.

 - Why is lock cutting needed?

 - More often than not, our lock cutting service is needed because a bicycle owner suddenly discovers that their key will not turn in the lock, or won’t turn easily, the key breaks off in the lock when the owner tries to force it open.
 If your key won’t turn far enough, don’t force it and then read the advice below.
 Our staff will also try the technique described below to open the lock without resorting to cutting it.